MatheusOPP/websurfer_gatewayapi/README.md

 # websurfer-gatewayapi

-A proof of concept for a script that does Google searches.
+A proof of concept for a script that does Google searches while avoiding rate limitations.

 ## Setup